Expensify/App/contributingGuides/FORMS.md

 </Form>
 ```

-`Form.js` also works with inputs component that's nested on a component that doesn't wrap with any HOC.
+`Form.js` also works with inputs from a nested component.
+The only exception is that the nested component shouldn't be wrapped around any HoC.

 ```jsx
 const BankAccountForm = () => (